BobbyESP/hackingcrashing/README.md

 # qsuakfa
 This is for testing purposes only
+I AM NOT RESPONSIBLE FOR ANY DAMAGE THIS CAUSES

-These are html codes that do special things
+These are codes that do special things

 The listed only work locally:
 -----Crasher